-Teaching (for example, CPD, recruitment and retention)
+1. Teaching (for example, CPD, recruitment and retention)

-Budgeted cost: £
+Budgeted cost: £48,235

-Activity Evidence that supports this approach Challenge number(s) addressed To provide Training & software for new diagnostic reporting tool to give more precise feedback to pupil premium students EEF evidence suggest that feedback involving metacognitive and self-regulatory approaches may have a greater impact on disadvantaged pupils and lower prior attainers than other pupils.
+Activity Evidence that supports this approach Challenge number(s) addressed 1.1 To provide training & software for new diagnostic reporting tool to give more precise feedback to pupil premium students.
+EEF evidence suggest that feedback involving metacognitive and self-regulatory approaches may have a greater impact on disadvantaged pupils and lower prior attainers than other pupils.
 Pupils require clear and actionable feedback to employ metacognitive strategies as they learn, as this information informs their understanding of their specific strengths and areas for improvement.
-Progress potential: 5 months 2 3 5 To undertake planned CPD and external training to upskill the literacy expertise of teachers.
-Our areas of focus for literacy includes reading strategies and vocabulary / language development.
+2 3 5 1.2 To undertake planned CPD and external training to upskill the literacy expertise of teachers (Paid for out of CPD Budget).
+Progress potential: 5 months Our areas of focus for literacy includes reading strategies and vocabulary / language development.
 We feel this will also support disadvantaged students.
 EEF Teaching & Learning Toolkit suggests reading comprehension and language oracy intervention impacts significantly on progress.
-Progress potential: 6 months 5 To plan and deliver a Mastery curriculum in English and Maths in Years 7-11.
-Mastery learning approaches aim to ensure that all pupils have mastered key concepts before moving on to the next topic - in contrast with traditional teaching methods in which pupils may be left behind, with gaps of misunderstanding widening.
-Progress potential: 6 months (Maths) 3 months (Reading) 2 3 5 To purchase and train staff to effectively use visualisers in the English faculty.
+5 1.3 To plan and deliver a Mastery curriculum in English and Maths in Years 7-11 (Paid for out of Mastery budget).
+Progress potential: 6 months Mastery learning approaches aim to ensure that all pupils have mastered key concepts before moving on to the next topic - in contrast with traditional teaching methods in which pupils may be left behind, with gaps of misunderstanding widening.
+Progress potential: 6 months (Maths) 3 months (Reading) 2 3 5 1.4 To plan and undertake significant CPD and coaching on our Core Teaching and Learning Principles (Paid for out of CPD Budget).
 EEF evidence suggest that feedback involving metacognitive and self-regulatory approaches may have a greater impact on disadvantaged pupils and lower prior attainers than other pupils.
-Progress potential: 5 months 2 3 5
+Progress potential: 5 months 2 3 5 1.5 To undertake an LM reading programme (3 mornings per week) across years 7-9 with training provided to all Learning Mentors.
+EEF Teaching & Learning Toolkit suggests reading comprehension and language oracy intervention impacts significantly on progress.
+Progress potential: 6 months 5 1.6 To significantly enhance the use of technology in teaching and learning through the purchase of interactive Smart TVs EEF evidence suggests that digital technology can play an important role, when used effectively, in improving the impact of pupil practice, the quality of explanations and modelling and assessment.
+Progress potential: 4 months 3 4 5 -0